jiduto/superflexbros/README.md

 - The commissioner is the final authority on all league matters, excluding disputes with a clear conflict of interest.
 In situations where a league vote is put forth and the outcome is a tie, the commissioner will always have the tiebreaking vote.
 If the commissioner is involved in a dispute it is up to the league to settle matters accordingly.

 ### League Theme ###
 The name of the league is Super Flex Bros.
-It is a reference to the Super Smash Bros. video game series.
-To participate in the league you must name your team something video game themed.
+It is a reference to the popular Nintendo franchise "Super Smash Bros."
+To participate in the league you must name your team something Nintendo themed.

 ### Rule Changes ###
 #### Nomination ####